-Rotary Youth Speaks: A Debate is organised and promoted by Rotary International in Great Britain and Ireland (Rotary GB&I).
-It is a team competition with each team comprising three young people who prepare and deliver a 15-minute debate on a topic of their choice in front of an audience.
+The Rotary Youth Speaks: A Debate Competition is organised and promoted by Rotary International in Great Britain and Ireland (Rotary GB&I).
+For this public speaking competition, Rotary Youth Speaks - A Debate, a team of three young people take on the roles of the Chairperson, Proposer and Opposer presenting opposing viewpoints on a topic of their choice.
+They will then be asked a question(s) from a pre-selected member of the audience.
+The young people have 15 minutes to present their debate.